- Click to select...

 - The total value of the transfer of value is reasonable under the circumstances and does not include premium travel accommodations, extravagant meals, unreasonable alcohol consumption or “adult entertainment;”

-- Special events such as a World Cup game or major golf tournament (as these usually have a value of more than 150 USD)
+- Special events such as a World Cup game or major golf tournament (as these usually have a value of more than 150 USD); and

 - Travel or overnight accommodation, as this normally raises the personal benefit to material levels;

-- Prior approval in writing has been received by the CEO for gifts over 250 USD and entertainment valued at more than 500 USD.
+- Prior approval in writing has been received by the CEO and sent to [email protected] for gifts over 250 USD and entertainment valued at more than 500 USD.

 It is acceptable to receive a gift that exceeds a designated monetary limit if it would be insulting to decline, but the gift must be reported to management who will decide whether it: